California Public Records Act: Public records and exemptions

 In accordance with this policy, public records are broadly defined to include "any writing containing information relating to the conduct of a public's business prepared, owned, used or retained by any state or local agency regardless of physical form or characteristic[.]"
 Citing with approval an even broader definition of public records adopted by the California Attorney General, another court has stated:

 Moreover, unless the public records of a local agency are exempt from the provisions of the CPRA, they must be made available for public inspection.
 Exemptions must be narrowly construed and the public agency bears the burden of proving that an exemption applies.

-Most of the exemptions under the CPRA are set forth under Section 6254 and are specific as to certain records or types of records, but under Section 6255 a general exemption exists where, on the facts of the particular case, "the public interest served by not making the record public clearly outweighs the public interest served by disclosure of the record".
+Most of the exemptions under the CPRA are set forth under Section 7921 and are specific as to certain records or types of records, but under Section 7922 a general exemption exists where, on the facts of the particular case, "the public interest served by not making the record public clearly outweighs the public interest served by disclosure of the record".
 In reviewing the propriety of an agency decision to withhold records, a court is charged with ascertaining whether nondisclosure was justified under either of these statutes.

 Because the CPRA was modeled after the federal Freedom of Information Act ("FOIA"), 5 U.S.C.
 Section 552 et seq, courts may look to case law under FOIA in construing the CPRA.

 The California Supreme Court held that when a public official or employee uses a personal account and/or device to communicate about the conduct of public business, such as e-mails or text messages, the applicable writings may be subject to disclosure under the California Public Records Act.

 Orders and appeals

-To facilitate prompt public access to public records, court orders either directing disclosure of public records or supporting an agency's decision of nondisclosure are immediately reviewable by an appellate court by way of an emergency petition seeking issuance of an extraordinary writ.
+To facilitate prompt public access to public records, court orders either directing disclosure of public records or supporting an agency's decision of nondisclosure are immediately reviewable by an appellate court by way of a petition seeking issuance of an extraordinary writ.
 In 1991, the California Supreme Court made clear that under this writ procedure, trial court orders are reviewable on their merits.
 Thus, when a trial court order under the CPRA is reviewed by an appellate court, the independent review standard is employed for legal issues and factual findings made by the trial court will be upheld if they are based on substantial evidence.